From Dugas Pest Control Serving Southern Louisiana

 - No brick veneer, foam insulation or siding should ever extend below the grade of the soil

-The damage they can do to the home can be extensive, in a short amount of time.
+The damage happens quickly – they can do a A LOT of damage in a very short time.

 Newly constructed homes usually have a full treatment of the graded soil before the concrete slab is poured.
-Any existing building will require a high number of drilled concrete holes in locations around the perimeter of the structure before the insertion of the termiticides.
+An existing building requires a high number of drilled concrete holes in locations around the perimeter of the structure before the insertion of the termiticides.

 The ultimate goal of the insecticide is to create a chemical blanket between the structure and the soil.

 An insecticide blanket strategy works on the termites by transferring the insecticide onto their feet and legs where they take it back to the colony to distribute it to all the other insects.

 Most of these insecticide chemicals are designed to cause dehydration in the insect, so they die off.